datacarpentry/NEON-R-Tabular-Time-Series/_posts/R/dc-tabular-time-series/2016-1-08-TS05-Plotting-Time-Series-ggplot-In-R.md

 black.

 <div id="challenge" markdown="1">
-##Challenge

-Plot `PrecipDailyBarA` - however just plot the data from 2011 using the `start.end` object.
-HINT: you do not need to rebuild the plot.
-Instead, you can call the `PrecipDailyBarA` object and add the scale element (`scale_x_datetime(limits=start.end)`).
+## Challenge
+Without creating a subsetted dataframe, plot the precipitation data for *2010 only*.
+Customize the plot with:

+* a descriptive title and axis labels,
+* breaks every 4 months, and
+* x-axis labels as only the full month (spelled out).

+HINT: you will need to rebuild the precipitation plot as you will have to specify a new `scale_x_datatime()` element.

+Bonus: Style your plot with a `ggtheme` of choice.

 </div>

-    ## Scale for 'x' is already present.
-Adding another scale for 'x', which
-    ## will replace the existing scale.
+    ## [1] "2010-01-01 MST" "2011-01-01 MST"

+    ## Warning: Removed 729 rows containing missing values (position_stack).

 ![ ]({{ site.baseurl }}/images/rfigs/dc-tabular-time-series/TS05-Plotting-Time-Series-ggplot-In-R/ggplot-geom_bar-subset-1.png)